-- Acute leukemia worsens rapidly and requires quick, potent treatment.
+- Acute, meaning the disease worsens rapidly and requires quick, potent treatment.
 Abnormal cells are immature blood cells called blasts, which cannot function correctly.

-- Chronic leukemia progresses slowly and may not produce any initial symptoms.
+- Chronic, meaning the disease progresses slowly and may not produce any initial symptoms.
 Abnormal cells are mature blood cells that can function normally for a period of time.

 - Myelogenous leukemia begins in the myeloid cells deep in the bone marrow.
 Myeloid cells normally produce red and white blood cells as well as platelets, which help clot blood.